Citrus-Software/mikan-docs/docs/introduction/about.md

 2. **Rig Build**

    - Mikan generates a functional rig from the current state of the blueprint.
-   - This includes controller creation, constraints, and deformers — everything needed for a working setup.
+   - This includes controller creation, constraints, and deformers, everything needed for a working setup.

 3. **Binding and Manual Adjustments**